As Iraq backslides on gender equality, where are its women MPs?

 This comes at a time when women legislators hold almost 30 percent of parliamentary seats for the first time since the 2003 US invasion of Iraq.
 But while holding a position of power, these women have been largely silent or even encouraged some of these policies.

-Even women legislators, members of the Parliamentary Committee on Women, Children and Family, have not spoken up, including when the Culture and Media Commission issued its ban on “gender”.
+Even women legislators, members of the Parliamentary Committee on Women, Children and Family, have not spoken up, including when the Communications and Media Commission issued its ban on “gender”.

 Perhaps their silence is unsurprising given that those who have tried to counter the disinformation circulating about the meaning of the term have been viciously attacked in the media.
 For example, leading Iraqi feminist activist Hanaa Edwar has been subjected to insults and misogynistic slurs; she has been called the “mother of homosexuality” in Iraq and labelled a foreign agent who “set the groundwork for planting homosexuality and moral depravity” in the country.

-Note: Editor’s note: A previous version of this piece incorrectly referred to the Communications and Media Commission of Iraq as the Culture and Media Commission of Iraq.